kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 ### System RAM

 The 4116 16kb DRAM has been replaced with a single static RAM chip (AS6C1008) providing 48KB of RAM without the need for an external expansion interface or other add on card.
+If you intend to connect an expansion interface then the RAM in the interface will have to be disabled to prevent conflict.

-Note this chip is 128 kBytes in size, but only 48kB is being used.
+The SRAM chip is actually 128 KB in size, but only 48KB is being used.
 An optional add-on board [SuperMem 512KB](/supermem/README.md) provides banked RAM support.

-If you intend to connect an expansion interface then the RAM in the interface will have to be disabled to prevent conflict.

 ### Video RAM